CelineGreis/github-slideshow/_posts/0000-01-02-CelineGreis.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+did someone ever tell you, you look like **Beyonce**?
-Use the left arrow to go back!
+Use the left arrow to go back